kiba/Writings/atg/chp7_realization.md

 **October 15, 2015**
 **FBI Crime Lab**

-They had gotten nowhere with the interrogation of an impersonator and thief, the man who called himself Gerry Parkinson.
-Her partner, Daniel Smith decided to humor him at least once to throw the liar off his game for once.
+They gotten nowhere with the interrogation of a criminal who is both an impersonator and a thief.
+Even from fingerprint and face recognition, they still don't know the criminal's real name.
+Yes, he claimed to be a diplomat named Gerry Parkinson, but that diplomat was working in China.
+Her partner, Daniel Fox decided to humor him to throw the person off his game by agreeing to a DNA test.

 A whitecoat lab technician came out of the genetic lab that Special Agent Madison Smith was standing outside.
-"Agent Smith?" the technician called for her.
+"Special Agent Madison Smith?" the technician called for her.

-"I am agent Smith.
+"I am that person.
 What do you have for me?" she said, awaiting the result.

 "We have a problem.
 Both DNA samples match.
 I had to redo and check over my steps three times, yet I still got the same results."

 "We're talking about the diplomat and our suspect?"
+The lab technician nodded.

 "We can't distinguish between them."

 Smith raised her eyebrows at the unexpected news.
-It also played into the narrative of the impersonator, which was what he wanted.
+It also played into the impersonator's fabricated narrative.
+She could imagine his glee and laughter for having fooled the lab.

 "Alright, let's enumerate the possibility here.
 We might have mixed up the blood vials, or that the impersonator is the diplomat's secret twin, or that our suspect is telling the truth."

 "The blood vials were received at different time from different locations.
-I checked the video footage."
+I checked the video footage to make sure that I didn't get them mixed up."

 "Then we'll need to check it again," Smith concluded.
 "Failing that, we may need to launch a bigger investigation.
-It might be possible that someone intercepted and swapped it out."
-It was a long short, she had to admit, as it was more likely that the impersonator is in fact the diplomat's long lost twin.
+It might be possible that someone intercepted and swapped it out."If that wasn't the case, then it was likely that the impersonator was a long lost identical twin of the diplomat.

 ***
 **Agent Daniel Fox**

-Here he was again, interrogating the same prisoner all over again.
+Fox was starting to despise this job.
+He was interrogating the same prisoner only to get garbage information about some sci-fi fantasy.

 "Don't you ever get sick of this?" the criminal said, sounding just as sick of the game himself.

-"My partner came in and confirmed that your DNA sample matched our diplomat.
-I am curious as to why this is."

-"Do you believe my story now?"
+"A call just came in.
+My partner said that the DNA match was not a match," he lied to the criminal.

+"A lie.
+You can tell me whatever you want in an interrogation.
+I was trained for that before I come here.
+It wouldn't work anyway, because I am telling you only the truth."

+Fox was rather unnerved by the man's ability to keep to his story.
+He almost believed it even.

-"No, there are other more plausible theories than what you proposed."
+"Even if there is a match, there are far more  plausible theories than what you proposed."

 The fake diplomat snorted.
 "I know this was going to happen."